 Large companies in North Carolina have choices when deciding how to satisfy the ACA requirements and provide health insurance for their workforce.
 Clearly, one important consideration is the cost.
 According to the well-respected Kaiser Family Foundation report on benefits, insurance costs continue to increase.
-Companies must keep the subscriber share below 9.6 percent of gross income to meet the ACA affordability standard, even as prices rise.
+Companies must keep the subscriber share below 9.12 percent of gross income to meet the ACA affordability standard, even as prices rise.
 On average, the cost of coverage has increased by 22 percent over the last ten years.

 Many large companies now self-fund their health care costs.
-That means that the employer pays the cost of their employees’ health services directly rather than buying an insurance policy.
-However, these companies usually use an insurer or third-party administrator to manage the programs and assure employee confidentiality.
+That means that the employer pays the cost of their employees’ health care services directly rather than buying an insurance policy.
+However, these companies usually use a health insurance company or third-party administrator to manage the programs and assure employee confidentiality.
 For some, it’s an excellent way to save money.

-Companies with fewer than fifty workers don’t have to provide health insurance under the ACA.
+Companies with fewer than fifty workers don’t have to provide health insurance plans under the ACA.
 However, companies that need to compete for talent in a tight job market find that one way they can stand out is by offering health insurance to their eligible employees.

 North Carolina doesn’t require employers to offer any paid time off to workers.
 Of course, many employers grant time off as a benefit and recruiting tool.
 North Carolina insurance rules require that insurers cover several benefits in addition to those included in the ACA essential minimum: